jeakwon/purrsong/README.md

 cat['right_ear_img']  # cats.right_ear_img(0, factor=1.7)
 ```
 left dict form is much more intuitive and good
-when you have to handle many of features at same time.
+when you have to handle many of features at the same time.
-right method way is good when you access specific data type.
+right method way is good when you access specific feature.